 Take advantage of past essays or essay prompts to review and revise your writing.
 Analyze your strengths and areas for improvement, paying attention to grammar, structure, and clarity.
 This process helps you refine your writing skills and identify potential pitfalls to avoid in future tests.

 #3 Practice Timed Writing

-To aid in memorisation and recall of key concepts or arguments, employ mnemonic techniques.
-These memory aids, such as acronyms, visualisation, or association techniques, can help you retain important information and retrieve it during the test.
+To aid in memorization and recall of key concepts or arguments, employ mnemonic techniques.
+These memory aids, such as acronyms, visualization, or association techniques, can help you retain important information and retrieve it during the test.
 Practice using mnemonics to reinforce your understanding of critical points.

 Strategies to Pass an Essay Test